Skip to main content

 Rom-Coms + Gender: 101

 More than any other genre, the rom-com is entrenched in conversations about gender and about men and women.
-These films literally depend on a couple, generally heterosexual, entering into a union before the final reel.
+These films literally depend on a couple, generally heterosexual, entering into a committed union before the final reel.
 You’d think, given that these films place so much dependance on this coupling, that rom-coms were singlehandedly responsible for holding up the patriarchy.
 But the values they uphold don’t exactly extol manly dominance.

 For one thing, the rom-com is the one area of film where women have had more pull and power than men.
-It’s not just that they are the one genre that gives priority to the female viewer.
-You also have women behind the camera as well.
+It’s not just that they are the one genre that gives priority to the female viewer, you also have women behind the camera as well.
 Filmmakers like Nora Ephron and Nancy Meyers have found great success as directors in this field.
-This isn’t to say that the rom-com is totally beyond reproach in its female representation.
+This isn’t to say that the rom-com is totally beyond reproach.
 Even as recently as the 2000s, you find a lot of rom-coms that can’t help but indulge in some skewed messages about courtship and female agency.
 But this is still a field where female representation has stronger footing.
 It’s maybe for this reason that the Hollywood patriarchy has undervalued the contribution of romantic comedies, spouting narratives that female stories “don’t sell as well.”

 Of course, even the most casual glance into film history will quickly debunk this narrative.
 When you look at the most successful films across history, and I mean films that have ultimately changed the way films were made (Titanic, The Sound of Music, Gone with the Wind, etc.), you’ll find stories that not only feature a complex female lead as their figureheads, but also explore their heroine’s complex inner life with a rich palette of high-budget filmmaking.

 As Geoff King noted in his book, Film Comedy, “The institution of marriage is questioned where it is seen as leading to formal and lifeless relationship but not when it has the potential to be enlivened by spontaneity, play, and foolery.
 The specific role of the comic dimension is to offer liberation from, and within, social institutions or structure shown to have grown rigid and unyielding to the point at which their continued viability might otherwise be under threat.”